co-cart/co-cart/README.md

 ## 🔔 Overview

-CoCart is a flexible, open-source solution to enabling the shopping cart via the REST API for WooCommerce.

-With CoCart, running your WooCommerce store completely via the REST API is now possible.
-Control and manage the shopping cart with ease.
-Powerful options, clear responses and developer ready for any filtering required to your needs.
+A REST API designed to handle the frontend of your WooCommerce store.
+Control and manage the shopping cart in any framework of your choosing.
+Powerful and developer friendly, ready to build your headless store.

 ## Why should I use CoCart?

-WooCommerce REST API is created with developers in mind, so it can integrate with virtually any service and while it does allow developers to easily create and modify.
-It only allows them to scale a store so much to meet a client’s specifications without further custom development that will enable the store customers access to the products in order to add them to the shopping cart.
+Well, even though the WooCommerce REST API is created with developers in mind, it’s only designed for controlling the backend of the store.

+Most developers have to fork out further custom development to enable the frontend to meet their client’s specifications and that can be costly.
+CoCart provides that missing component to bridge 🌉 the gap between your WooCommerce store and the app your building by enabling the features of the frontend at a fraction of the cost.

-If you are wanting to build a headless WooCommerce store then CoCart is your missing solution.
+If you are wanting to build a headless WooCommerce store then CoCart is your solution.

-With the documentation provided, you’ll learn how to enable the cart for your store in no time.

 ## Features